Near-Pilotless Single Carrier Communications Using Matrix Decomposition: Matrix Decomposition based Near-Pilotless Receiver

 \section{Matrix Decomposition based Near-Pilotless Receiver}

-In a conventional system with pilots using frequency domain Equalization, a few frames with known $\Lambda_x$ is transmitted to estimate the channel $H_L$.
-The channel information is then used to recover $\Lambda_x$ and hence the data $X[n]$ in the subsequent frames.
-In this paper, we assume no pilots (except for one pilot in time domain as described previously) and the goal is to recover the data $\Lambda_x$ (and also $H_L$) in every frame, i.e., blind decoding.
+In conventional pilot-based systems employing frequency-domain equalization, pilot frames are transmitted to estimate the channel $H_L$, which is then used to decode subsequent frames.
+In contrast, this work assumes no pilot symbols except for a single time-domain pilot used for scaling correction.
+The objective is to recover the signal component $\Lambda_x$ without the aid of pilots, i.e., through blind decoding.